 It’s possible that a writer who has claimed a show drops out of contact, or changes their mind and must withdraw, or can’t meet the editorial guidelines, and the show will go back to being unclaimed.
-If you notice that a show you’re burning to review has been claimed for a long time, but still isn’t available in the database, contact us and we’ll look into it.
+If you notice that a show you’re burning to review has been claimed for a long time, but still isn’t available in the database, contact me and I’ll look into it.

 How To Review a Show for its Interfaces

 So you’ve read the lists above carefully, and you’re certain that the show you’d like to contribute to is not on either list.
 Here’s the giant, daunting list of instructions on how to write a review.

 - Review existing entries in the database so far, so you can be familiar with them, how I describe them, and the tags.

 - Contact me and let me know you’d like to work on a show.
 Let me know the title, the version (I prefer versions that were originally released in cinemas rather than versions that were modified later, though I agree that sometimes a Director’s Cut merits review), and year of the movie or the season and episode of a TV show.
 I’ll put it in the “spoken for” list so no one is wasting time duplicating content.

 - It should not be more than 300 words for a movie.
 Less than that for a TV episode.

 - Don’t analyze in the overview.
 Don’t focus on the interfaces.
 Just describe what happens during the show.
 Be succinct and descriptive.
 Use active voice.

 - Include a link to the imdb.com entry for the show.
 This helps readers get more information about it if they want to watch it.

 - Include a link to the movie on Netflix.com.
 This helps readers watch it immediately if they subscribe to that service.